teh/deltadiff/README.md

 High entropy means something close to 1.

 I am avoiding the rolling hash because a pure python implementation is _very_ slow.
-The implementation below is, while not fast, at least usable for files up to a few hundred megabytes.
+This implementation is, while not fast, at least usable for files up to a few hundred megabytes.

 # Example usage: